Retroperspect/UFO_blog/README.md

 We also did a survey to get further insights into how widley used monitoring is in companies.

-The survey was targeting people working within IT-companies of whom 50%, when having a monitoring system, says they have been involved implementing monitor systems in their company.
+The survey was targeting people working within IT-companies.
 In our survey 80% says that they use some kind of monitoring systems like Grafana/Kibana etc.
 For those saying they dont use monitoring system "Lack of time" was the main reson why they haven’t implemented it.
+For those using monitoring 50% says they have been involved implementing monitor systems in their company.

 On the question: Have you IT-system ever one down or not functioned correctly without your knowledge?
 50% using monitors systems say yes.
 100% not using monitor systems answer positively to this question.